Chart Color Schemes

 Cottesloe features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 70.3% of all households, including 31.7% couples with children, 30.4% couples without children, and 7.3% single parent families.
-Non-family households account for the remaining 29.7%, with lone person households at 25.3% and group households comprising 4.5%.
-The median household size is 2.5 people, which is smaller than the Greater Perth average of 2.6.
+Family households account for 70.3% of all households, including 31.7% couples with children, 30.4% couples without children, and 7.3% single parent families.
+Non-family households make up the remaining 29.7%, with lone person households at 25.3% and group households comprising 4.5%.
+The median household size is 2.5 people, smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households